gzizouseif24/google-agents/README.md

-# Weather and Time Agent
+# Weather Agent Chat Interface

-A Python-based agent that uses Google's Agent Development Kit (ADK) and Generative AI to answer questions about weather and time in different cities around the world.
+A Python-based chatbot that uses Google's Agent Development Kit (ADK) and Generative AI to answer questions about weather and time in different cities around the world.
+The application provides a modern, user-friendly web interface for interacting with the agent.

 ## Features

+- **Interactive Chat Interface**: Modern web-based chat interface for easy interaction
 - **Weather Information**: Get current weather conditions for cities worldwide using the OpenWeatherMap API
+- **Weather Forecasts**: Get weather forecasts for the next few days
 - **Time Lookup**: Check the current time in major cities across different time zones
 - **Google AI Integration**: Powered by Gemini 2.0 Flash generative AI model
 - **Built with ADK**: Uses Google's Agent Development Kit framework for flexible agent development
+- **State Management**: Maintains user preferences for temperature units and default city

 ## About Google Agent Development Kit (ADK)